nashville-software-school/client-side-mastery/book-2-leonids-toys/chapters/JS_DATA_ASSESSMENT.md

 1. An `addFlower()` function already defined for you.
 1. A `findExpensiveFlowers()` function already defined for you.

+Please do not remove the functions, or rename the functions.
+They are there for testing purposes.
+You just need to implement the correct code inside them.

 ### Step 1: Add Initial Flowers

 Add two flower objects to the empty array.
 Each object should have the following properties.